Discovering Effective Policies for Land-Use Planning with Neuroevolution: Experiments

 \subsection{Prediction}

-In preliminary experiments, it turned out difficult to achieve high accuracy globally in a single model.
-Therefore, separate models were trained on different subsets of countries: Western Europe, South America, and the United States.
-The Western Europe subset contains the UK, France, Germany, the Netherlands, Belgium, Switzerland, and Ireland.
-The South American subset includes Brazil, Bolivia, Paraguay, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, Uruguay, Argentina, and Chile.
+In preliminary experiments, prediction performance was found to differ between major geographical regions.
+To make these differences explicit, separate models were trained on different subsets of countries: Western Europe (EU), South America (SA), and the United States (US), making up 1.12, 9.99, and 7.26 percent of the global dataset, respectively.
+The EU subset contains the UK, France, Germany, the Netherlands, Belgium, Switzerland, and Ireland.
+The SA subset includes Brazil, Bolivia, Paraguay, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, Uruguay, Argentina, and Chile.
 These countries were chosen as a representative subset to make the experiments computationally less expensive.

-Upon examining the dataset, a linear relationship was found between $|$ELUC$|$ and change with an R-squared value of 0.92.
-Therefore, a linear regression (LinReg) was fitted to the data as the first predictive model.
-In preliminary experiments, the LinReg model was found to perform the best when current land use and cell area were removed from the inputs.
-Thus, the differences in land use were used as the only input features in the experiments.
-Data from years [1851-2011] was used to train the LinReg models.
+Upon examining the global dataset, a linear relationship was found between $|$ELUC$|$ and land-use change with an R-squared value of 0.92.
+Therefore, a linear regression (LinReg) was fit to the data as the first predictive model.
+In preliminary experiments, the LinReg model was found to perform the best when current land use, latitude, longitude, cell area, and time were removed from the inputs.
+Thus, the difference in land use was used as the only input feature in the experiments.
+Data from the years 1851--2011 (inclusive), totaling 38,967,635 samples globally, was used to train the LinReg models; the 2,420,350 remaining samples from 2012--2021 (inclusive) were used for testing.

-Second, a random forest model (RF) was trained on the same data, with the default scikit-learn parameters and the full set of input features.
-To make training time feasible, the models for Western Europe, South America, and the United States were trained on data from the years [1982-2011] and the global models were trained with data from [2010-2011].
-Preliminary experiments showed that constraining the training set to more modern years did not significantly decrease performance.
+Second, a random forest model (RF) was trained on the same data but now includes the full set of input features, in order to take advantage of RF's ability to decide which features are most useful.
+The forest consisted of 100 decision trees with unrestricted maximum depth; at each split, a random subset of $n$ features was considered (where $n$ is the square root of the total number of features).
+To make the training time of the Global RF model feasible, it was trained with data from only 1982--2011.
+Preliminary experiments showed that constraining the training set in this manner did not decrease performance significantly.
+Both the linear regression and random forest models were trained using the scikit-learn library \cite{scikit-learn}.